The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way translucent attack

-Moreover, we notice that $P_{\mbox{ E}}$ does not reach unity in Figure~\ref{Figure_03}.
-By contrast, in the BB84 scheme, Eve's collective attack allows $P_{\mbox{ E}}$ to attain unity when the disturbance becomes maximum \cite{Cirac1997}.
-This fact suggests that our strategy for Eve's collective attack in Bub's protocol may not be optimum in general.
-In other words, our constraints imposed on Eve's unitary transformation given by Equations~(\ref{state-fourth-Eve-1}) and (\ref{state-fourth-Eve-2}) may not be appropriate for Eve's best eavesdropping.
+Moreover, we notice that $P_{\mbox{ E}}$ does not reach unity in Fig.~\ref{Figure_03}.
+By contrast, in the BB84 scheme, Eve's translucent attack allows $P_{\mbox{ E}}$ to attain unity when the disturbance becomes maximum \cite{Cirac1997}.
+This fact implies that the one-way translucent attack in Bub's protocol may not be optimum for Eve.
+We confirm this suggestion from results obtained in the next section.